top of page

 fulllogo_nobuffer-1024x778.png

-I will be offering in person spaces at The Mulberry Rooms, South Devon from Summer 2025.
+I will be offering in person spaces at The Mulberry Rooms, South Devon from late Summer 2025.

 The Mulberry Rooms is a wellness and workshop dedicated space situated just off the Totnes Road outside Newton Abbot.